edgio-docs/edgio-docs/src/guides/v7/security/rate_rules.md

 -   **Cookie:** {{ PRODUCT_SECURITY }} Premier only.
 Indicates that the requests for each unique value for the specified cookie will be tracked.
 -   **ARGS:** {{ PRODUCT_SECURITY }} Premier only.
 Indicates that the requests for each unique value for the specified query string parameter will be tracked.
 -   **Header:** {{ PRODUCT_SECURITY }} Premier only.
 Indicates that the requests for each unique value for the specified request header will be tracked.

+{{ PRODUCT_SECURITY }} Premier allows you to combine up to two of the above sources when defining unique clients.

 ### Rate Limit {/*rate-limit*/}